 A NEW APPROACH

-The IBB strategy has been used successfully in other school districts in Idaho.
-It calls for both sides to begin by sharing their interests, rather than declaring their proposals, as was the traditional approach.
-The teams then work together to develop agreements that satisfy common interests and balance opposing interests.
+The IBB strategy calls for both sides to begin by sharing their interests, rather than declaring their proposals.
+The teams work together to develop agreements that satisfy common interests and balance opposing interests.
 This also is known as integrative or win-win bargaining.
-To prepare, representatives of the Administration and CEA met in March to be trained in the IBB process and to outline the framework for negotiations this spring.
+Representatives of the administration and CEA are trained in the IBB process and work together to outline the framework for negotiations in the spring.
+The aim is to jointly select proposed priority issues to be negotiated.

 CEA TEAM LEADERS